 The populism of charlatans – both right-wing and left-wing – bolstered by strong pseudo-patriotism and nationalism constitute a direct threat to democracy and international stability.

-That must be carefully considered by public figures that with nonchalance are prepared to mindlessly stir passions and divide peoples and countries without a second thought.
+That must be carefully considered by public divs that with nonchalance are prepared to mindlessly stir passions and divide peoples and countries without a second thought.